Chapter 5. Email

 The main reason I mention POP here is that lots of mobile devices and other systems only let you check mail using POP.
 Just be careful with your settings (I usually recommend turning on the "leave mail on server" option if there is one), especially if you also use webmail or other methods for checking your mail, or you may find that once you download the mail, the POP client deletes it from the server.

 Because your entire mail archive is stored on the server, you have many more options for checking it.
 For example, you could use Mutt at the office, where you have a nice SSH client.
-When you get home, you can open up Outlook Express and get all of the day's messages.
-Then, if you're at an Internet cafe and you want to check your mail, you can use the web mail system, and your mail will be there.
+When you get home, you can open up Mail.app and get all of the day's messages.
+You can also check messages with your mobile phone.
 Not only that, but if you read a message one way, it will be marked read on all other systems, so next time you won't have to go through mail you've already read.
 The point is that even if you check your mail with one system, it'll all be in every other system, without having to download each message.
 Additionally, you can sort your mail into folders on the server, and the folders will be right there in webmail and Mutt, without you having to do anything.
 If you delete or move a message, the change is automatically recorded in every program you use.

 In order to use IMAP, you need an email client.
-Examples are Outlook, Outlook Express, Eudora, Thunderbird, Evolution, and the OS X Mail client, though there are many others out there.
+Examples are Outlook, Thunderbird, K9 Mail for Android, Evolution, and the OS X Mail client, though there are many others out there.

 Configuration for each program is quite different, but if you look at the information in Chapter 2, Basic Information, you should be able to fill in the options correctly.